Skip to main content Skip to footer

 As the building project progresses, different inspections will be required.
 Before contacting the Building Consent Authority staff for an inspection, it is absolutely essential that all the work associated with the building to the inspection stage has been completed.
 If a building owner (or builder) is satisfied that the building project has advanced to a stage where an inspection is readily able to be undertaken, then the inspection can be booked by ringing the Council office (03 756 9040) asking for the Building Consent Authority Administrative staff and arranging a date and time with them.
 You do not need to speak to a Building Compliance Officer as internal arrangements will be made to have an appropriate officer respond to the inspection request.

-A minimum of 48 hour's notice is required for all inspection bookings - Inspections South of Ross are undertaken on a Wednesday.
+A minimum of 2 business days is required for all inspection bookings - Inspections South of Ross are undertaken on a Wednesday.

 Whenever a building owner makes arrangements for an inspection it is very important that the person making the arrangements quotes the building consent number to the Building Consent Authority staff so that accurate arrangements can be made.